 Also on Cheung Sha Wan Road, right opposite Lai Chi Kok MTR Station, is the huge Hong Kong Industrial Centre.
 Every Saturday the wholesale shops in the warehouse open up to retail customers, and there’s a strong focus on fashion.
 Come here to get jeans, cute Korean designs, dresses, bags and accessories, and lots more.
 The warehouse is a bit dingy, but worth it for the prices.

-It’s no secret that shopping in Shenzhen, the boom town that neighbours with Hong Kong, is way cheaper.
+It’s no secret that shopping in Shenzhen, the boom town that neighbours Hong Kong, is way cheaper.
 You will, however, need a visa and a train ticket to cross the border into Mainland China.
-If you don’t want the hassle of planning this trip yourself, it’s easy to find a guide who can take you to the best shopping areas in Shenzhen, including wholesale markets.
-It’ll be a long, whole-day trip, but you’ll enjoy an exciting adventure into Shenzhen’s shopping spree areas, with a knowledgeable guide who knows where to find the best bargains.
+Check out our guide to getting to Shenzhen from Hong Kong for more detailed info.